Magic Cabinet (Ken Birdwell Foundation)

 • Asian Women's Shelter, La Cocina, East Oakland Boxing Association

-These examples show emphasis on organizational infrastructure, staffing, systems, and leadership development.
+These examples show emphasis on organisational infrastructure, staffing, systems, and leadership development.

 10. Geographic and Thematic Alignment

-Organizations must be located in and serve communities within Magic Cabinet's target areas: nine Bay Area counties (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, Sonoma) or Puget Sound, Washington.
-Recent thematic priorities include immigrant rights, reproductive justice, racial equity, worker rights, Native-led organizations, and grassroots powerbuilding.
+Organisations must be located in and serve communities within Magic Cabinet's target areas: nine Bay Area counties (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, Sonoma) or Puget Sound, Washington.
+Recent thematic priorities include immigrant rights, reproductive justice, racial equity, worker rights, Native-led organisations, and grassroots powerbuilding.

 Key Takeaways for Grant Writers